NotFraagaa/Fraga-Bo2/README.md

 Round 200: Rounds 50, 70, 100, 150, 175, 200

-To change the SR use the following DVars:

-    there can only be one at the same time, for changing them you need to do a fast_restart
+To change the SR use the following DVars (there can only be one at the same time, for changing them you need to do a fast_restart):

 5SR 1